PavanRangani/docs/docs/prd/tax/tax.md

 <br />- If status is Extended for any of the one state or Federal, overall status will be Extended. <br />- If status is Pending for any of the one state or Federal, overall status will be Pending. |
 | Date Filed (*)       | Applicable only when `Status` = `Filed`.
 Do not allow to enter date lower than current year (for e.g. for 2019 return do not allow enter any date less than 01-01-2019) |

-#### Dependencies

-- Allows to select multiple `Legal entity`.
-For each entity allows to select applicable `Form`
-- When `Dependency` status is N/A, it should not be link.
-- When the `Dependency` status is not N/A, it should be link.
-On click of `Dependency` link it should open the tax return of the same year for that legal entity.

 #### K1 Distribution Partners